AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 }
 ```

-With this in place we can now import all commands in our main file and ad them to our bot.
+With this in place, we can now import all commands in our main file and add them to our bot.
 To do so, we will create a new collection from via `new discord.Collection()`.

 ```javascript
 require('dotenv').config()